 If you are prone to frequent anger outbursts and find that the smallest things set you off, then you need to learn anger management.
 According to clinical psychologists.
 Uncontrolled anger can probably cause arguments, physical abuse, physical fights, assault as well as self-harm.
 Untamed anger can wreak havoc in your life, damaging your personal relationships and even stunting your career growth.
 Let’s not sugar-coat it: no one likes a person who is always angry, ready to explode at the slightest provocation.
 If you are short-tempered and realize that you need to keep your temper under check, then it’s time to practice some anger management techniques.
-If you are ready to take that step towards controlling your anger, then read on to learn the ten methods that you can use to effectively control your anger suggested by registered psychologists.

 1. Verbalize It